dmmortimer/KindReads/README.md

 - expensive to do all orders, use carefully

 fopla_csv_generator.rb
- - Ruby script that reads ISBNs from a CSV, pulls book information via API and outputs a CSV for uploading to Shopify
+ - Ruby script that reads ISBNs from file scans.csv, pulls book information via API and outputs a CSV for uploading to Shopify
  - Outputs up to three CSVs:
    - Completed book profiles (meaning all of the attributes have a value)
    - Incomplete (meaning the book was found in the db, but not all attributes were retrievable)